asavagar/uk-covid19-firm-creation/content/reports/Feb2021/_index.md

 {{< chart data="dailyagg" >}}

 Business creation increases by 8.93% in January 2021 since last month.
 19,512 additional companies registered in January 2021 relative to January 2019.
 13.46% increase in business creation between January 2021 and January 2020.
+The daily median registration during lockdown-III is 7.7% lower than during lockdown-I and 21% lower than during lockdown-II.

 ### Total Effect